Patricia Lewsley-Mooney CBE (Chairperson)

 Maureen began her career in 1972 in Craigavon Area Hospital.
 She obtained an MSc in Public Procurement at the University of Ulster and is also a member of the Chartered Institute of Purchasing and Supply (CIPS) By Exam as well as being a member of the Institute for Health and Management (IHM).

-Early retirement in 2009 provided me with the opportunity to set up my own consultancy business which provided management services to local businesses.
+Early retirement in 2009 provided Maureen with the opportunity to set up her own consultancy business which provided management services to local businesses.

 Katherine is a Queens’ University and Ulster University graduate in Politics, Legal Science and Communications, Public Relations and Political Lobbying.